 Suitability – Any investment eligible in the Investment Policy is suitable for the Debt Service Fund.

 Safety of Principal – All investments shall be of high quality securities with no perceived default risk.
 Market price fluctuations will however occur.
 By managing the Debt Service Fund’s portfolio to not exceed the debt service payment schedule, the market risk of the overall portfolio will be minimized.
+By managing the weighted average days to maturity for the portfolio to less than nine months and restricting the maximum allowable maturity to one year, the price volatility of the overall portfolio.

 Marketability – Securities with active and efficient secondary markets are not necessary, as the event of an unanticipated cash requirement is not probable.